This is the multi-page printable view of this section. Click here to print.

 13 - Restore data

-Data restoration from within RsyncUI is only available for remote servers.
-For data stored on attached volumes, use macOS Finder to restore files.
-A restore operation must be executed to a temporary restore path to prevent overwriting your original data.
+RsyncUI restores only from remote servers.
+For local attached volumes, use Finder.
+Always restore to a temporary path to avoid overwriting your original data.

 How to Restore Files

-1. Filter files: Use the filter field to search for specific files or directories.
-The filter retrieves only filenames containing the specified string.
+1. Filter files: Use the filter field to search for files or directories.
+The filter shows only filenames containing the search string.

 1. Select files: Choose either a file or a directory to restore.